Where commercial writers* hang out

 The Well-Fed Knowledge Base

 Over the years, I’ve answered a LOT of questions from readers on many aspects of the commercial writing business.
-All those contacts ultimately spurred me to start my one-on-one paid mentoring service (http://www.wellfedwriter.com/mentoring.shtml), as I found I just didn’t have the time anymore.
-In one of my better moves, I saved a lot of those Q&As and here’s the result.
+All those contacts ultimately spurred me to start my one-on-one paid mentoring service (https://wellfedwriter.com/commercial-writing-mentoring/), as I found I just didn’t have the time anymore.
+In one of my better moves, I saved a lot of those commercial writing-related Q&As and here’s the result.
 However long or short it is now, it will keep growing over time.
 Just click the thumbnail descriptions below to go to the full text further down.

 Want to add your Q&A to the list?

-Q: As a custom publisher, I work with clients who complain that an article or some other piece of writing isn't "right" but can't make any suggestions as to what's wrong.
+Q: As a custom publisher, I work with clients who complain that an article or some other piece of writing isn’t “right” but can’t make any suggestions as to what’s wrong.
 I verify that content, quotes, etc. are accurate.
-“What exactly don't you like,” I ask?
-“Well, I'm not
+“What exactly don’t you like,” I ask?
+“Well, I’m not a writer,” they say, “you’re the writer.
+Just fix it!”
+Have you any experience with that?!

 A: Yes, I've occasionally run into that, though most clients I work with on the corporate side know they need to give you a little more to go on than some vague, nebulous sense that it's "not quite right" minus any specifics.